Lauki Dal Tadka | Masoor Dal with Bottle Gourd

 Apart from it, I also make a Masoor dal chutney that is extremely delicious when paired with idli or dosai.

-Lauki, one of our favorite vegetables to grow and eat.
-I grew up in North India and that is how I was adapted to eat lauki.
+Lauki, is one of our favorite vegetables to grow and eat.
+I grew up in North India and that is how I adapted to eating lauki.
 Lauki chana dal subzi and the lauki subzi with peanuts and sesame seeds are two of the very common curry recipes that I make.
 I also freeze quite a bit of bottle gourd to make these subzis during winter months.

 lauki dal tadka in earthernware